theadriann/ColorPeekr/README.md

 ## Features
  - Ability to lock the active color.
  - Ability to copy the color in either rgb/hex format.
+ - Ability to save the current color into a list
+ - Ability to delete a saved color by Alt+Click on the color tile.

 ## Shortcuts

 -  *(Cmd/Ctrl)-Alt-1*: Locks/Unlocks peeked color.
+-  *(Cmd/Ctrl)-Alt-2*: Saves the current color into a colors list (viewable in full-mode).